-China’s plans for detentions and internment in Xinjiang all signed by region’s Communist Party’s top security officer
+The confidential government documents that show China's plans for sweeping extra-judicial detentions and internment camps in Xinjiang are all signed by one man: Zhu Hailun.

 Zhu was the region’s second-most-powerful officer when he issued the directives in 2017, serving as deputy chief of Xinjiang’s Communist Party and as its top security officer.
 His pivotal role in the crackdown was the culmination of a career stationed in Xinjiang’s most turbulent cities, and marked his emergence as a trusted enforcer in the Chinese government’s campaign to smother Uighur unrest.

 Zhu arrived in Xinjiang in 1975 as a “sent-down youth”, part of a Communist Party initiative that sent educated urban youths to live in the countryside to further China’s Maoist revolution.
 A member of China’s Han ethnic majority, he was 17 when he departed prosperous Jiangsu province on China’s east coast for Kargilik, a remote county amid the deserts and steppes of China’s far northwest.
 Uighurs, the region’s largest ethnic group, had long suffered under official discrimination and economic marginalisation under Beijing.